Prengineerator/Interpretor-Aerothon2021/README.md

   <li><b>Bug reporting window</b></li>
   <li><b>Collective Announcements</b></li>
   <li><b>Application usage, performance</b> : Provides a detailed chart of all the apps used with their performance review.</li>
-  <li><b>Message Classifier</b> : Fetchs the recently received message and classifies it as a spam or ham with the help of machine learning algorithms and notifies the user only when there is ham msg.</li>
+  <li><b>Message Classifier</b> : Fetches the recently received message and classifies it as a spam or ham with the help of machine learning algorithms and notifies the user only when there is ham msg.</li>
 </ul>